 Application of traditional and contemporary ethical theories to current dilemmas in teaching, research, counseling, administration, and educational policy.
-Crosslisted as EDUC 621.

 EDUC 321.
 Disability Studies.
 1 Credit.

 An overview of legislation and procedural safeguards which govern access for people with disabilities in the United States, and implications of various exceptionalities for educational attainment.
 Through literature and media, students will come to understand people with disabilities as far more than the cumulation of their limitations.